NuGet/Home/accepted/2024/vulnerabilities-in-packages.config-restore.md

 </configuration>
 ```

+#### Enabling the feature

+The feature will be enabled by default in Visual Studio 17.10 as restore in packages.config does not fail the build.

 ### Technical explanation

 An [AuditUtility](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.PackageManagement/AuditUtility.cs) already exists for packages.config projects, written along similar lines as the AuditUtility for PackageReference.